uoftcprg/pokerkit/docs/simulation.rst

    filterwarnings('error')

-Should this be the case, PokerKit's action query methods will return ``False`` like it does for errors when warnings are issued.
+Should this be the case, PokerKit's action query methods will return ``False`` as it does for errors when warnings are issued.

 PokerKit’s philosophy is that it should focus on maintaining the game state and enforcing rules.
 During verification or operation, error handling is left to the user, who may need to handle errors differently depending on the application.
 All the errors raised are ``ValueError`` (or ``UserWarning`` if configured as such).